 The problem however is that the person who guaranteed the loan is not protected by your bankruptcy.
 They will become liable to maintain the ongoing payments or settle the debt in full.

-If your guarantor can afford to make the repayments there will be no problem.
+Where your guarantor can afford to make the repayments there will be no problem.
 However if they cannot the loan company can take legal action against them to force them to pay.

-Can you continue paying a Guarantor Loan while you are Bankrupt?
+Can you continue paying a guarantor loan while you are bankrupt?